FelixTellmann/kidsliving-api/readme.md

    levels for JHB to Shopify
 7. CUSTOM: For Sales with JHB Inventory, ensure it syncs properly to Vend
 8. ERROR: EFT Payments, when completed in Shopify are not created in Vend

+### Shopify product.update webhook 🤔⭐
+1. Do all checks as above for vend Webhook.
+But overwrite description, Tags, Product Type on vend if necessary.
+(Allow for manual changes.)

+## Shopify order.created webhook 🤔